Oorukku Upadesam: Plot

 Sankaran takes Madhavi to meet Vedalingam, and Vedalingam acknowledges she is his daughter, but refuses to accept her as his daughter in society, as that would spoil his image.
 Sankaran and Lakshmanan also realise that before they reveal Madhavi's story to Ponnambalam's family and send Janaki there, they need to make sure that Ponnambalam and his family will accept Janaki with a whole heart.
 So they decide to play a game.
 They ask Madhavi to dress like Janaki and live with her father for some time and take him to visit different temples for a few weeks, for a change of mind.
-They arrange fake police to tell Ponnambalam and Kausalya that Janaki committed suicide.
+They arrange fake police to tell Ponnambalam and Kausalya that Janaki killed herself.
 After a few days, they ask Janaki to dress like Madhavi, and take her to Ponnambalam's house.
-Ponnambalam, Bharathan, Raman and Kausalya are shocked seeing Madhavi, and realise that they made a mistake of accusing Janaki.
+Ponnambalam, Bharathan, Raman and Kausalya are shocked to see Madhavi, and realise that they made a mistake of accusing Janaki.
 Finally Sankaran suggests that for all the sins that they had done, they need to get Madhavi married to one of their three sons.
-After a lot of hesitation, Ponnambalam and Kausalya agree.
+After much hesitation, Ponnambalam and Kausalya agree.
 Since Bharathan had already slept with Madhavi in the Hyderabad brothel, he volunteers to marry Madhavi.
 During the wedding, the real Madhavi brings Vedalingam and comes and stops the wedding between Bharathan and Janaki.
 Vedalingam accepts that he cheated Mangala Devi many years ago, and both Janaki and Madhavi are his daughters, and that he takes full responsibility for Madhavi's ruined life.
 Janaki and Raman are re-united.
 Madhavi says she cannot marry Bharathan as she feels she does not belong in their family, and that she needs to spend some time alone to think what to do with her life.
 She thanks Sankaran for all his help, and leaves with her father.
 Lakshmanan and Bhanu also get married, on the same wedding premises.